groupby/elements-view/packages/web-components/@sfx/search-box/README.md

 ## Testing

 The test suite for this component is contained in the `test` directory.
 To run the tests, navigate to this folder and use the following command:
-To run the tests, navigate to this folder and use one of the following commands based on the desired testing flow:

 ```sh
 yarn test